FearMyNukes/Nuke_Bot/README.md

   * Miscellaneous:
     * avatar- Shows your user profile picture with your name if no user is specified it defaults to the sender; Example: \*avatar
+    * kill- used to give a minecraft death message of another server member

 ***Support*** join the official Nuke_bot server at _https://discord.gg/7A4EhSCAs2_